alwinb/tiny-html-lexer/README.md

 * LexerState
   - position — the current position into the input string
-  - line — the current line number
+  - line — the current line number.
+The first line is line 1.
   - col — (getter) the position into the current line